-In case you are unfamiliar with the jargon around VR, “presence” is the sense you get that you are actually there: Your mind believes, despite the geographic location of your body, that it is present in the simulated reality your eyes are seeing.
+Not to be confused with the same word in a spiritual context (or is it?), “presence” in VR is the sense you get that you are actually there: Your mind believes that it is present in the simulated reality your eyes are seeing.

-There are a number of substantial technical hurdles to maintaining nausea-free presence in virtual reality, but one-by-one, Oculus’s team of engineers, designers and product people are lining them up and knocking them down.
-It may only be a matter of time, engineering, and money before they crack presence well enough to ship a device.
+There are a number of substantial technical hurdles to maintaining nausea-free presence in virtual reality, but one-by-one, the various teams of engineers, designers and product people at the major companies developing VR are lining them up and knocking them down.

 So what does all this have to do with empathy?

 Despite the frequent bouts of emotional clumsiness, stupidity, ignorance, and mindlessness that humans seem to share (this author included), humans seem to want many of the same things for ourselves and our children: to be happy, loved, whole, appreciated, connected to something we believe to be important, and at peace.

 While beliefs about the effective paths to attaining those things seem to be as diverse as the entire population of Earth, the differences that cultures, familial environments, genetic predispositions, tribal loyalties, personal identities, and belief systems create in us surely seem intense, they also seem far less profound than the similarities borne of millions of years of collective evolution and the human experience that we all share.

 The problem is that while it’s easy to say that the extraordinarily diverse range of expressions, values, beliefs, identities, cultural and personal narratives pale in comparison to the what we all share, it can be more challenging to feel it in the core of your being.

 Perhaps, that is, until you can strap on a virtual reality headset and see for yourself.